loosolab/biodaten23-24-scATAC-clustering/README.md

 </p>

 ## Arbeitsgruppen
 This project focuses on analysing scATAC-Seq data using clustering algorithms and developing the Residual Average Gini Index (RAGI) metric.
-The aim is to explore patterns in chromatin accessibility at the single cell level and to determine clusters of different cell types, that can then be annotated.
+The aim is to explore patterns in chromatin accessibility at the single-cell level and to determine clusters of different cell types, that can then be annotated.
+The cell annotation is made possible by using marker gene lists, which are stored in the Marker Repository.

 ### [WP1](wp1/)
 - preprocessing